ultravideo/uvgRTP/BUILDING.md

 # Building

-There are several ways to build uvgRTP: GNU make, CMake, QtCreator or Visual Studio
+There are several ways to build uvgRTP: GNU make, CMake, or QtCreator

 NB: uvgRTP must be built with a 64-bit compiler!